biohank/CRISPR_screen_analysis/README.md

 # CRISPR_screen_analysis
-python scripts to analyze data from single knockout or double knockout CRISPR genetic screens
+A collection of python scripts to analyze data from single knockout or double knockout CRISPR genetic screens.
+Email Kyuho Han (kyuhohan@stanford.edu) for the software usage manual